quynhneo/NYU-HPC/singularity.md

 ```
 Singularity> conda create --name myenv --file requirements.txt
 ```
 Now everything is ready.
-Conda environment named `myenv` has been installed **inside** the singularity container.
+Conda environment named `myenv` has been created **inside** the singularity container, and all packages listed in `requirements.txt` have been installed.
 This ensure that your inode quota is not consumed, and the environment is exactly reproducible.
 To run `myscript.py`, there are now two options: interactive running (good for testing, debugging, short jobs), and batch job good for real and longer jobs.
 ## Interactive mode
 From a log in node, request a computing node with gpu: